New Haiti disaster: Fireball from toppled tanker kills 75 - NewsBreak

 “The entire Haitian nation is grieving,” Henry said on Twitter while declaring three days of national mourning.
 “It is with a torn heart that I see the critical condition of some of our compatriots admitted to this facility.”

+At least 15 victims were evacuated by air to hospitals in the capital, Port-au-Prince.

 Sanon reported from Port au Prince, Haiti.
-AP Writer Christopher Sherman in New York contributed to this report.
+AP Writer Joshua Goodman contributed to this report from Miami.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.